seynur/blog/_posts/2026-01-10-building-a-behavioral-ml-engine-for-windows-authentication-logs-part2.md

 > 📁 Full code & documentation: [GitHub Repository](https://github.com/seynur/seynur-demos/tree/main/splunk/splunk_ml_sidecar)

-If you end up trying something similar — or break it in an interesting way - I’d love to hear about it 🙂
+If you end up trying something similar or break it interestingly, I'd love to hear about it. 😊

 Connect with me on [*LinkedIn*](https://www.linkedin.com/in/%C3%B6yk%C3%BC-can/) or drop a comment on the blog.